bloodstiller/bloodstiller.com/content/Articles/DeserializationAttacksExplained.md

 ### How Does The Deserialization Attack Work? {#how-does-the-deserialization-attack-work}

 When deserializing data, the application should ideally be constrained to deserialize into a predefined set of safe classes.
-However, in vulnerable systems, this restriction doesn’t exist.
+However, in vulnerable systems, this restriction doesn't exist.
 Deserialization libraries like `JSON.NET` will attempt to deserialize any class that the attacker specifies.

 This is where tools like [ysoserial.net](https://github.com/pwntester/ysoserial.net) come in.
 They allow attackers to craft payloads that exploit known vulnerable classes and object types within `.NET`.
 The tool generates serialized objects designed to trigger behaviors (like executing commands) when they are deserialized.